 I recommend labeling your tray before you start putting in seeds and working one variety at a time.

 It is very important to go in that order.
 If you get distracted and forget which seeds you have started or which cells they’re in, you could be in a mess later.
-Many seeds are very, very tiny and you very likely will not be able to see them once they’re on the dirt.
+Many seeds are very, very tiny, and it is possible that you won’t be able to see if you’ve already dropped the seed in the cell.

 Step Four: cover seeds

-When all seeds are safely poked into their new homes, cover lightly with loose germ mix or use vermiculite and sprinkle it on top.
+When all seeds are safely poked into their new homes, cover lightly with loose germ mix or vermiculite.

 Vermiculite is a naturally occurring mineral that is mined and shredded to form the product we use in the garden.
 It is very light-weight and super absorbent.
-Seed babies easily push up and through vermiculite at germination.
+Seedlings easily push up and through vermiculite at germination.